SamWechter/Custom-CMS/readme.txt

-This project was created as my Project 2 for Web Server Side Programming (4002-536-02) during the Spring quarter of the 2012-2013 academic year at RIT.
+This project was created as my Project 2 for Web Server Side Programming during the Spring 2013 at RIT.
-Almost all of the code was created by myself (Sam Wechter) other than specific sections of PHP provided by professor Dean Ganskop.
+Almost all of the code was created by myself other than specific sections of PHP provided by professor Dean Ganskop which are primarily located in LIB_project1.php.
+Most of professor Ganskop's code involved examples of string sanitization and validation functions.
-Almost all of the images used in this project are placeholders because the project's grading was solely focused on programming.
+Most of the images used in this project are placeholders because the project's grading was solely focused on programming.

 Requirements for this project included:
 	- A customized Content Management System